Laudio/Llodio: Municipal election

-Since the 2019 Municipal elections the Mayor of Llodio is Mr. Ander Añibarro Maestre (PNV).
+Since the 2019 Municipal elections the Mayor of Llodio is Ander Añibarro Maestre (PNV).
 The Basque Nationalist Party PNV/EAJ has 7 municipal councillors on Llodio Town Council, Bildu has 5, the local group Omnia has 3 while the Socialist Party of the Basque Country–Basque Country Left has 2.

 General election

 The results of the 2004 Spanish General Election in Llodio were as follows: